ai-forever/data_leakage_detect/README.md

 * `ds_name` is the dataset name.
 For example `ruEnvAQA`.

 ### Train
-All pipeline contains following steps:
+Whole pipeline contains the following steps:
 1. SFT-Lora MLLM finetuning (if need)
 2. Neighbor generation
 3. Embedding generation